-- 3.8 The SER states that the achievement of PILOs is confirmed internally by the university's QAAC, which conducts regular audits of course portfolios.
-As indicated earlier, students' assessments are aligned with specific CILOs and a Course Assessment Matrix is employed to determine the successful attainment of these CILOs.
-This is used then to ensure that students achieve the PEOs and PILOs via the CILOs.
-The target success level for the PILOs in each course has been set internally as 70%.
+- 3.7 During the site visit, the Panel was provided with an ample sample of students' assessed work, which was made available within the course files.
+Assessment guidelines published by the University ensure there are a variety of assessment types to evaluate students' performance, which was confirmed through examining the course files.
+An examination of the course files by the Panel confirmed that a range of assessment tools, including examinations, assignments, projects, is employed in alignment with the type and level of the CILOs and that the grades awarded are in general suitable for the level of the assessed work.
+The Panel concludes that the level of achievement for the assessments is appropriate for this programme and compares similarly to other similar programmes.
+The Panel appreciates that the level of students' work, as evident in the examined samples of students assessed work, is appropriate for the type and level of the programme. - 3.8 The SER states that the achievement of Programme ILOs is confirmed internally by the university's QAAC which conducts regular audits of course portfolios.
+As indicated earlier, students' assessments are aligned with specific CILOs, and a 'Course Assessment Matrix' is employed to determine the successful attainment of these CILOs, which is then collated and used to ensure that students achieve the PEOs and PILOs The target success level for the PILOs in each course has been set internally at 70%.
 This provides a mechanism for internal evaluation of graduate attributes.
 The Panel examined the course files of the programme and confirmed that a range of assessment tools, including final examinations, tests, assignments, projects, are employed in alignment with the type and level of course learning outcomes, and that the final results and grade distributions are at acceptable levels according to regional and international standards.
 Hence, the Panel appreciates that the level of graduates' achievement, in general, meets the programme aims and intended learning outcomes.
-Notwithstanding the above, the SER has identified, as an area of improvement, that 'faculty should be trained to write improvement actions if outcomes are not achieved'.
+Notwithstanding the above, the SER identifies, as an area for improvement, that faculty should be trained to write improvement actions if outcomes that are not achieved'.
 The Panel concurs with this view.
-In addition, alumni interviewed by the Panel were also very satisfied with the knowledge, skills and competencies attained that prepared them for the workplace.
-On the other hand, the Panel notes that the external evaluation of graduate attributes is assessed indirectly through collecting feedback from alumni and employers; however, this is not implemented rigorously as the feedback collected is limited in numbers (see paragraph 4.8).
+In addition, alumni interviewed by the Panel were also very satisfied with the knowledge, skills and competencies attained that prepared them for the work place.
+On the other hand, the Panel notes that the external evaluation of graduate attributes is assessed indirectly through collecting feedback from alumni and employers, however, this is not implemented rigorously as the feedback collected is limited in numbers (see paragraph 4.8).
 Hence, the Panel urges the college to address this issue. - 3.9 The Panel notes that, while data on students' progress has been collected, the staff interviews showed this data was not widely distributed and hence has not been used for quality improvement to date.
 There is no evidence that the rates of progression, retention and year-on-year progression are compared internally within the institution or externally.
-The recent dropout rates for the programme are high, with academic staff providing anecdotal evidence that the causes are related to student entrance ability and motivation (see paragraph 2.2).
-The Panel urges the College to conduct a systematic cohort analysis depicting ratio of admitted students to successful graduates, year-on-year progression and first destination of graduates and utilise the outcomes for decision-making (see recommendation in paragraph 2.2).
+The dropout rate for the programme is high with Staff providing anecdotal evidence that the causes were related to student entrance ability and motivation.
+The Panel urges the College to conduct a systematic cohort analysisdepicting ratio of admitted students to successful graduates, year-on-year progression and first destination of graduates and utilise the outcomes for decision-making (see recommendation in paragraph 2.2).